UIM-Community/static_enrichment/README.md

 -->
 <enrichment-rules>
     exclusive_enrichment = no <!-- if yes: break the processing on the first enrichment rule matched, so only one enrichment will by applied by message -->
+    generate_new_alarm = no <!-- Publish a new complete alarm, allow to update other field than udata but have a high performance cost -->
     <100> <!-- The name of your rule, put what you want like 'superRule' or 55 etc -->
         match_alarm_field = udata.level <!-- field to match -->
         match_alarm_regexp = 1 <!-- regexp (perl) -->